oicr-gsi/shesmu/README.md

   (usually a short collection of capital letters), `token` is the JIRA application token, and `url` is the address of the JIRA server.
 - Guyanyin+DRMAA launch report actions (currently very OICR-specific)
+- Fake actions.
+Copy actions from an existing Shesmu instance, but don't do anything with them.
+This is useful for setting up a development server.
+  Create a JSON file ending in `.fakeactions` with
+	`{"url":..., "allow":...}` where `url` is the Shesmu server to copy and `allow` is a regular expression of which actions to copy.

 ### Variable Sources
 This is where Shesmu gets provenance data for olives to ingest.
 The following are available:

 - Pinery+SeqWare (in the `source-pinery` directory).
 Set `PROVENANCE_SETTINGS`
   to the file containing the provenance settings.
+- JSON files.
+Create a JSON file ending in `.variables` containing an array of objects.
+This can be copied from a running Shesmu instance at `/input`.

 ### Constant Sources
 Variables with constant values can also be included in a Shesmu script.
 The